hpcsheffield/2014-01-14-manchester/shell/README.md

     Diane
     Charles

-Navigate to `/tmp` and open an empty file with nano:
+Navigate to `/tmp` and open an empty file with nano or notepad:

     nano toBeSorted

 Now enter the four names as shown above.
 When you are done, press Ctrl-o to write out the file.
 Press enter to use the file name `toBeSorted`.
-Then press Ctrl-x to exit `nano`.
+Then press Ctrl-x to exit `nano` (or do equivalent things in notepad).

 When you are back to the command line, enter the command: